 The staff at When the Shoe Fits has a reputation for superior service, with customers that are not only loyal but regularly refer others as well.
 This reputation is maintained by the high level of personal attention we give each customer.
 When we get to know you and your needs, you can be assured that our recommendations and suggestions will have your best interests in mind.

 Because fit is a critical part of foot comfort, we recommend people visit our store to be fitted so we can help ensure their footwear fits and functions properly.
-Our staff has extensive experience fitting shoes and a certified pedorthists on-site to help you find suitable footwear.
+Our staff has extensive experience fitting shoes, and an on-site certified pedorthists is on hand to help you find suitable footwear.

 Ten Rules for Proper Shoe Fit

-Shoe sizes tend to vary among different brands and styles, so don’t get stuck on one specific size.
+- Shoe sizes tend to vary among different brands and styles, so don’t get stuck on one specific size for all shoes you buy.
 Focus on fit rather than size.